 Skip to main content

-Serverless AI is a Nebius AI Cloud service for running containerized AI workloads without creating or operating virtual machines or clusters.
-To run your workload in Serverless AI, you just need to choose how to deploy it (as an interactive endpoint or as a non-interactive job), specify the path to your container, and select the computing and storage resources that the workload requires.
-Serverless AI handles resource provisioning and lifecycle (endpoints and jobs run on Compute containers over VMs), and usage-based, per-second billing, allowing you to focus on interacting with the workload and getting results from it.
-To catch and handle errors or unexpected outcomes, you can use the observability and debugging tools that Serverless AI provides.
+Serverless AI is a Nebius AI Cloud service for running containerized AI workloads without creating or operating virtual machines (VMs) or clusters.
+To run your workload in Serverless AI, you just need to choose how to deploy it (as an interactive endpoint or as a non-interactive job), specify the path to your container and select the computing and storage resources that the workload requires.
+Serverless AI handles resource provisioning and lifecycle: endpoints and jobs run on Compute container VMs, with usage-based, per-second billing.
+The underlying VMs are managed by Serverless AI.
+You can connect to them via SSH, but they aren’t shown as Compute resources and can’t be managed or modified directly like other Compute VMs.

 Endpoints and jobs